 Most lenders require a 620 to 640 credit score on VA loans and have a debt-to-income ratio cap of 45% to 50%.
 Gustan Cho Associates has no lender overlays on VA loans.
 The team at Gustan Cho Associates has qualified, approved, and closed thousands of VA loans with credit scores down to 500 FICO and debt-to-income ratios over 60% DTI.
 You can get an approve/eligible per automated underwriting system (AUS) on VA loans with credit scores down to 500 FICO and over 60% DTI with strong residual income and solid on-time payment history for the past 12 months.

 Most lenders will have a debt-to-income ratio cap set between 41% to 50% when the VA does not mandate a DTI cap.
 The Team at Gustan Cho Associates recently closed a borrower with a 580 credit score and 60% DTI.
 This is because we got an approve/eligible per automated underwriting system.
-The borrower has plenty of residual income and very low DTI.
+The borrower has plenty of residual income and a very low DTI.
 Outstanding collections and charged-off accounts were seasoned for over 24 months.
-This borrower was viewed very favorably by the automated underwriting system that rendered an automated approval.
+This borrower was viewed favorably by the automated underwriting system, which rendered an automated approval.
 Other lenders have overlays on not being able to do manual underwriting.
-A large percentage of our business at Gustan Cho Associates are VA and FHA Manual Underwriting borrowers.
+Many of our businesses at Gustan Cho Associates are VA and FHA Manual Underwriting borrowers.

 VA Manual Underwriting Guidelines

-Choosing mortgage lenders that will just go off VA guidelines versus overlays on manual underwrite is key if you are trying to get approved for a VA loan during the Chapter 13 Bankruptcy repayment plan.
-If you have just been recently discharged from Chapter 13 Bankruptcy and do not have two years seasoning from the discharged date, it is necessary to choose a lender that just goes off VA guidelines versus overlays.
+Choosing mortgage lenders that will go off VA guidelines versus overlays on manual underwrite is key if you are trying to get approved for a VA loan during the Chapter 13 Bankruptcy repayment plan.
+If you have just been recently discharged from Chapter 13 Bankruptcy and do not have two years seasoning from the discharge date, choosing a lender that goes off VA guidelines versus overlays is necessary.
 Not all mortgage lenders will do manual underwriting on VA loans.

-What Is The Difference Between Manual Versus Automated Underwriting System Approval?
+Difference Between Manual Versus Automated Underwriting System Approval

 The only difference between a manual versus an automated underwriting system approval mortgage process is the cap on the debt-to-income ratio on manual underwrites.
 Remember, the VA does not have a maximum debt-to-income ratio cap on automated underwriting system approvals.
-On manual underwriting, the front-end debt to income ratio is capped at 31% and back-end DTI is capped at 43% with no compensating factor.
+On manual underwriting, the front-end debt-to-income ratio is capped at 31% and back-end DTI at 43% with no compensating factor.
 37% front-end and 47% back-end with one compensating factor.
 40% front-end and 50% back-end with two compensating factors.

 Underwriter Discretion on VA Manual Underwriting